CodeOn-ArK/RawTerm_CPP/README.md

 # RawTerm
 This is a Serial Terminal Emulator and is currently not portable to any other Operating System other than Linux.
-This C++ project was written as a final group project at the end of our Fouth Semester.
+This C++ project was written as a final group project at the end of our Fouth Semester(2nd Year).

 ## Features Covered
 The main C++ / OOP features that were aimed to be covered in this project are listed below: